emberjs/rfcs/text/0730-semver-for-ts.md

     -   Given a *type*-only exported symbol, including `type`, `interface`, or `export type` for a type or value, adding a *value* export with the same name may break users' code: they may have imported the type and safely created a value of the same name.
 Their existing import will now cause a re-declaration conflict.
 Note that this is distinct from adding an entirely new value export where there was no type or value export previously, since the user could never accidentally introduce the conflict, and could work around the conflict using the `as` import specifier when introducing the import.

-    -   Given a `namespace` export, changing it to a value-only export (that is, to an exported object) will break all nested type access, since types cannot be exported as nested members of a non-`namespace` values. (`namespace` exports cannot be directly converted to type-only exports.)
+    -   Given a `namespace` export, changing it to a value-only export (that is, to an exported object) will break all nested type access, since types cannot be exported as nested members of non-`namespace` values. (`namespace` exports cannot be directly converted to type-only exports.)

 -   changing an `interface` to a `type` alias will break any user code which used interface merging